BrightcoveLearning/outlearn-player-technologies/modules/html-module.md

 <!-- @section -->

-# Using the <track> tag
+# Creating a custom playlist

 Ok, you know the basics of HTML, so let's do something specific to the Brightcove Player.
-In this section you'll learn how to use the &lt;track&gt; tag and WebVTT to present your video in a chaptered format.
-The basic syntax is:
+In this section you'll learn how to create the HTML for a simple horizontal playlist along the bottom of a video player.

+As you know, the player has built-in capability to add a vertical playlist on the right side of the player, but you might prefer a more compact display of a simple row of video thumbnail images along the bottom of the player.

+Here we will create the HTML for playlist.

 ```html
 <video ...